misrab/docs/Dai.md

 Hayek postulates that the most successful form of money in an economy of competing private currencies would be the one with the most stable value, i.e. the one that has least volatility against a consumer price index.
 A cryptocurrency with price stability is a crucial component of the blockchain economy, because the majority of interesting Decentralized Applications require a stable medium of exchange to be usable.
 Popular digital assets such as Bitcoin (BTC) and Ether (ETH) are far too volatile to let individuals and businesses plan long term activities.
 It will be necessary to have cryptocurrencies with price stability before widespread adoption of blockchain technology can happen, and there will likely be a single winner in the competition for blue ocean market share amongst these currencies: The one with the highest degree of price stability.

-While there is a range of projects in the blockchain space aiming to create cryptocurrency with price stability, the majority use a centralized custodian of the funds or some kind of trusted third party, which erases many of the benefits offered by the decentralized applications they are used on, and limits their ability to interconnect and synergize in a permissionless manner.
+While there is a range of projects in the blockchain space aiming to create cryptocurrency with price stability, the majority use a centralized custodian of the funds.
+This erases many of the benefits offered by the decentralized platforms on which they are used, and it limits their ability to interconnect and synergize in a permissionless manner.
 For a cryptocurrency with price stability to fit coherently into the decentralized ecosystem, it must adhere to the principles of decentralization.

 ## Basic Mechanics